Mahesh-Cheemalapati/Code-Arcade/README.md

 ## Code Arcade Solutions

->You can use this as a resource while you are trying to get through with the Code Arcade challenges.
+>You can use this as a resource while you are trying to get through the Code Arcade challenges.
+>
 >The solutions have been provided in *Javascript*

 - ***Write a function that returns the sum of two numbers.***